 (e) a corporation within the meaning of the Statutory Corporations (Liability of Directors) Act 1996 that has less than 20 full-time equivalent employees and that is not a body that would be a subsidiary, if the corporation were a corporation to which the Corporations Act 2001 of the Commonwealth applies, of a corporation within the meaning of the Corporations Act 2001 of the Commonwealth or the Statutory Corporations (Liability of Directors) Act 1996 that has 20 or more full-time equivalent employees;

-“subsidiary” has the same meaning as it has in the Corporations Act 2001 of the Commonwealth.
+subsidiary has the same meaning as it has in the Corporations Act 2001 of the Commonwealth.

 [Regulation 3 amended in Gazette 30 Dec 2003 p.
 5693; 23 Jun 2006 p.
 2184.]